bearben/MixIntCount/README.md

-If you encounter any problem with Armadillo library, you can try installing Armadillo from compiling (http://arma.sourceforge.net/).
+If you encounter any problem with Armadillo library, you can try to compile and install it (http://arma.sourceforge.net/).